 End-point assessment (EPA) is the final ‘test’ undertaken by all apprentices once they have completed their learning.
+EPA involves the apprentice in completing specified tasks designed to enable the apprentice to demonstrate the knowledge, skills, and behaviours in the apprenticeship standard.
 This is carried out and marked by an independent EPA organisation (EPAO) whose role, through assessment of the EPA activities, is to determine if the apprentice has met the requirements of the apprenticeship standard.
-EPA is normally funded through the

 Once learning is complete, the apprentice undertakes end-point assessment – specified tasks designed to enable the apprentice to demonstrate the knowledge, skills, and behaviours in the apprenticeship standard.
 The end-point assessment organisation is chosen by the employer, and their role is to assess the completed tasks against the apprenticeship standard.
 They are independent of the apprentice’s learning programme.
 End-point assessment is funded through the apprenticeship levy.

 For the Senior People Professional apprenticeship, end-point assessment requires the apprentice to submit a portfolio of evidence, to be used as the basis for a professional discussion, along with a project proposal, and a presentation with questions.

 Our role is to ensure that the apprentice and employer are supported in preparing for end-point assessment, and feel confident and ready to tackle the tasks involved.